opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

   - **Traces** groups traces together by HTTP method and path so that you can see the average latency, error rate, and trends associated with a particular operation.
 For a more focused view, try filtering by trace group name.
 To access this option, go to **Trace Analytics** > **Traces**.
 From the **Trace Groups** panel, you can drill down on the traces that comprise a trace group.
 From the **Traces** panel you can drill down on individual traces for a detailed summary.

  **Step 4: Perform correlation analysis**
-  - Select **Services correlation** to reveal connections between various telemetry signals.
+  - Select **Services correlation** to display connections between various telemetry signals.
 This allows you to navigate from the logical service level to the associated metrics and logs for that specific service.

 ---